 - I. It is the policy of Louisiana Healthcare Connections that lung transplantation for members/enrollees with chronic, end-stage lung disease who have failed maximal medical (including pulmonary rehabilitation, as applicable) or surgical therapy is medically necessary when all the following criteria are met: - A. High (> 50%) risk of death from lung disease within two years if lung transplantation is not performed19; - B. High (> 80%) likelihood of five-year post-transplant survival from a general medical perspective provided there is adequate graft function19; - C. Does not have ANY of the following absolute contraindications19: - 1.
 Malignancy with high risk of recurrence or death related to cancer; - 2.
-Glomerular filtration rate < 30 mL/min/1.73m2 unless being considered for multi-organ transplant23; - 3.
+Glomerular filtration rate < 40 mL/min/1.73m2 unless being considered for multiorgan transplant; - 3.
 Acute renal failure with rising creatinine or on dialysis and low likelihood of recovery; - 4.
 Acute liver failure, or cirrhosis with portal hypertension or synthetic dysfunction unless being considered for multi-organ transplant; - 5.
 Stroke, acute coronary syndrome, or myocardial infarction (excluding demand ischemia) within 30 days; - 6.
-Septic shock: - 7.
+Septic shock; - 7.
 Active extrapulmonary or disseminated infection; - 8.
 Active tuberculosis infection; - 9.
-HIV infection with detectable viral load unless all of the following are noted: - a.
-CD4 cell count >200 cells/mm3, - b.
-Absence of active AIDS-defining opportunistic infection (unless treated efficaciously or prevented, can be included on the heart transplant waiting list) or malignancy;
+HIV infection with detectable viral load; - 10.
+Progressive cognitive impairment; - 11.
+Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support;